sphireinc/Core/README.md

 when they find a configuration, and hang off of the `App` struct (like the Mantis logger).

+## Profiling / Stats View

+Core utilizes the StatsView package (github.com/go-echarts/statsview) to display a quick statistical view of memory usage etc. This can be viewed at `:18066/debug/statsview`

 ## To Do

 1. Implement FastWS (https://github.com/fasthttp/fastws)